 Nutritional medicine is also called functional medicine.
 It is scientifically based and relies on cutting edge discoveries in biochemistry.
 Nutrigenomics is the emerging face of nutrition and is the study of nutrients on gene expression.

-We will soon be able to provide intravenous nutrient drips.
-These drips provide cocktails of vitamins and minerals which can help the body in a variety of ways.
-A new page will be built to provide details of these treatments.
+We are able to provide intravenous nutrient drips.
+These drips provide cocktails of vitamins and minerals which can support the body in a variety of variety of ways.

 Nutritional intervention can alter the way cells in the body communicate which is to say that one can alter a pathological pathway towards a favourable outcome.
 Nutrients may be given in tablets or capsules or by using dietary oils or powders.
 When taking nutritional supplements the quality, potency, purity and bioavailability is paramount.
 We will dispense those you need or recommend a good make.